-1. The Board shall be notified at the next regular Board of Education meeting; and

-2. Written notice of non-renewal shall be hand delivered or sent to the employee by U.S. registered or certified mail so that it will be received by the employee within five (5) days following the last instructional day of the school year.
-The principal is responsible for discussing deficiencies with the non-tenured teacher and providing assistance for overcoming these deficiencies.
-Any Classified contract employee should have no expectation of renewal.
-Classified employees will be given at least 15 days' notice if not recommended for continued employment.
-Non-renewal is not considered a dismissal/suspension; as such, those procedures do not apply.
+- The Board shall be notified at the next regular Board of Education meeting; and - Written notice of non-renewal shall be sent to the employee within five (5) business days following the last day of the school year on which students are required to report to school.
+Non-renewal is not a dismissal, and those procedures do not apply.